illsk1lls/PXEServer/README.md

 ------------------------------------<br>

-To remove PXEServer settings and turn Windows Firewall back on run x-Uninstall.ps1<br>
+Press Esc to Exit, and to remove PXEServer settings and turn Windows Firewall back on run x-Uninstall.ps1<br>

 ------------------------------------<br>